ViennaRNA/ViennaRNA/doc/source/eval.rst

 distinguishes four basic types of loops:

 - hairpin loops
-- interior loops
+- internal loops
 - multibranch loops
 - exterior loop

-While the exterior loop is a special case without a closing pair, the other loops are determined by the number of base pairs involved in the loop formation, i.e. hairpin loops are 1-loops, since only a single base pair delimits the loop. interior loops are 2-loops due to their enclosing, and enclosed base pair.
+While the exterior loop is a special case without a closing pair, the other loops are determined by the number of base pairs involved in the loop formation, i.e. hairpin loops are 1-loops, since only a single base pair delimits the loop. internal loops are 2-loops due to their enclosing, and enclosed base pair.
 All loops where more than two base pairs are involved, are termed multibranch loops.

 .. image:: gfx/loop_types.png